PLhery/node-twitter-api-v2/doc/examples.md

 All returned types and parameters only reflect available data on Twitter API documentation.
 For each implemented endpoint, you have a link to documentation available in JSDoc comment.

+**Note:** Top-level use of `await` is not available in most of Node.js usage.
+You might need to wrap `await`s into async functions.
+See [MDN related documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function).

 ## Create a client

 ### With user credentials (act as a logged user)